-- Ostomy bags and related supplies for which Benefits are provided as described under Ostomy Supplies in Section 6, Additional Coverage Details. - Disposable supplies necessary for the effective use of Durable Medical Equipment for which Benefits are provided as described under Durable Medical Equipment in Section 6, Additional Coverage Details. - Diabetic supplies for which Benefits are provided as described under Diabetes Services in Section 6, Additional Coverage Details. - Non-ostomy catheters, surgical dressings and surgical / compression stockings. - 2.
-Tubings, nasal cannulas, connectors and masks except when used with Durable Medical Equipment. - 3.
-The repair and replacement of Durable Medical Equipment when damaged due to misuse, malicious breakage or gross neglect. - 4.
-The replacement of lost or stolen Durable Medical Equipment. - 5.
-Deodorants, filters, lubricants, tape, appliance cleaners, adhesive, adhesive remover or other items that are not specifically identified under Ostomy Supplies in Section 6, Additional Coverage Details.
+- Ostomy bags and related supplies for which Benefits are provided as described under Ostomy Supplies in Section 6, Additional Coverage Details. - Disposable supplies necessary for the effective use of Durable Medical Equipment for which Benefits are provided as described under Durable Medical Equipment in Section 6, Additional Coverage Details. - Diabetic supplies for which Benefits are provided as described under Diabetes Services in Section 6, Additional Coverage Details. - Non-ostomy catheters, surgical dressings and surgical / compression stockings. - Urinary catheters for which Benefits are provided as described under Urinary Catheters in Section 6, Additional Coverage Details. - 2.
+Tubings and masks except when used with Durable Medical Equipment as described under Durable Medical Equipment.